solliancenet/azure-machine-learning-quickstarts/lab-4/visual-studio-code/README.md

 [ONNX models can be deployed](https://docs.microsoft.com/azure/machine-learning/service/how-to-build-deploy-onnx#deploy) to the cloud using Azure Machine Learning and ONNX Runtime.
 They can also be deployed to Windows 10 devices using [Windows ML](https://docs.microsoft.com/windows/ai/).
 They can even be deployed to other platforms using converters that are available from the ONNX community.

 # Lab Overview
-In this lab, you will train a previously trained deep learning model to classify the descriptions of car components provided by technicians as compliant or non-compliant, convert it to ONNX, and deploy it as a web service.
+In this lab, you will take a previously trained deep learning model to classify the descriptions of car components provided by technicians as compliant or non-compliant, convert the trained model to ONNX, and deploy the model as a web service to make inferences.
 The model was trained using Keras with Tensorflow backend.
 You will also measure the speed of the ONNX runtime for making inferences and compare the speed of ONNX with Keras for making inferences.

 ## Next Steps